Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Methodology

 with $\rho_0=\rho_m \Delta_{\rm vir}/(3I)$, where $I=[\ln (1+c)-c/(1+c)]/c^3$. $r_{\rm vir}$ is the virial radius, $r_s$ is the scale radius and the concentration $c$ of halos is defined by $c= r_{\rm vir}/r_s$.
 In this paper, we define the halo mass with an overdensity of \( \Delta_{\rm vir} = 200 \) times the mean matter density \( \rho_m \) and the halo mass is given by $M_{\rm 200m}=\Delta_{\rm vir}(4 \pi /3) \rho_m r^3_{\rm vir}$.
 The unit of $M_{\rm 200m}$ for both observations and simulations in this work is ${\rm M_\odot}/h$.
 We employ the analytical expression for the surface density \( \Delta \Sigma_{\rm NFW} \) as presented in \citet{yang2006}.

-Although many studies suggest that the BCG is a good indicator of the halo's center compared to luminosity-weighted or density-weighted centers \citep[e.g.,][]{Luo2018ApJ, Wang2022}, the central fractions of BCGs are only about 50\% in their work.
+Although many studies suggest that the BCG is a good indicator of the halo's center compared to luminosity-weighted or density-weighted centers \citep[e.g.,][]{Luo2018ApJ, Wang2022}, their results show that only about 50\% of BCGs truly reside at the gravitational centers of their host halos.
 And for massive halos, many studies found that the central fraction of BCGs is only about 30\%-40\% \cite[e.g.][]{Hikage2013, Wang2014, Hoshino2015, Lange2017}.
-Therefore, it is essential to consider the off-centering effect in our model.
-Thus, the 1-halo term ESD model is typically composed of centered and miscentered components,
+This implies that a significant fraction of BCGs are satellites misidentified as centrals, which can bias weak-lensing analyses that assume the BCG marks the true halo center, leading to underestimated halo masses and misestimated halo concentrations.
+We therefore include the off-centering effect in the 1-halo-term ESD model, consisting of centered and miscentered components,

-where $f_{\rm c}$ is the fraction of centered halos. $\Sigma_{\rm off}$ refers to mean surface density of mis-centered halos, which can be derived from
+where $f_{\rm c}$ is the fraction of centered halos. $\Sigma_{\rm off}$ refers to mean surface density of miscentered halos, which can be derived from

 $P\left(R_{\rm off} \right)$ is the distribution of offset centers on radius and it is generally assumed to be a Rayleigh distribution \citep{offcen2007}

 $\sigma_s$ represents the scatter of off-centered positions.
 In this work, we treat it as a free parameter and use the halo radius $r_{\rm vir}$ as the unit.